Macadamia tetraphylla

 Disclaimer

-Food source: The plant used to be use only as a food source hundreds of years ago.
-Aboriginal woman used to collect the while man were hunting.
-Nowadays the usages of the macadamia nuts are quite different and become popular all around the world, the main consumers are: United States, Germany, UK, China and still Australia.
-Cosmetic Industry: The different oils found in the macadamia nuts had been used in the cosmetic industry specially for skin care reducing the oxidative stress of the skin and prevent skin loss moisture.
-Health Industry: It has been used in the health industry because of the essential oils reaching 78 to 86 percent of monounsaturated fats that also has been described as “the heart-healthy kind of fat”.
-It has been used for metabolism accelerator to help with the weight lost.
-Agroforestry uses: Used in many countries for reforesting deprived areas and restore biodiversity, also used to avoid landslides, drought or floods.
+The plant was used only as a food source hundreds of years ago.
+Aboriginal woman used to collect them while men were hunting.
+Nowadays, the uses for macadamia nuts are quite different, and they have become popular all around the world.
+The main consuming countries are: The United States, Germany, UK, China, and Australia.
+The different oils found in the macadamia nuts have been used in the cosmetic industry, specially for skin care, being used to reduce the oxidative stress of the skin and prevent skin moisture loss.
+It is used in the health industry because of the essential oils, that reach 78 to 86 percent monounsaturated fats (which have been described as “the heart-healthy kind of fat”).
+It is used as a metabolism accelerator to help with the weight lost.
+In addition, many countries use it for reforesting deprived areas and restoring biodiversity.
+Also used to avoid landslides, drought or floods.

 Details